XrXr/xrxr.github.io/content/post/strict-aliasing.md

 draft: true
 ---

 Recently I was asked about how to review C99 code for problems that arise from failing to follow the so called "strict aliasing rules".
-I struggled to present my thought process while vetting code for this class of problem, so I thought I would write a post to hopefully make my explanation more coherent.
+I struggled to present my thought process while vetting code for this class of problems, so I thought I would write a post to hopefully make my explanation more coherent.

 Just a disclaimer, I don't claim that my mental model is 100% correct and exactly what happens during compilation.
 This model has helped me spot [problems in code] and has given me enough confidence to spot [problems in the compiler], but at the end of the day it's an abstract model from someone who doesn't work on the compiler that actually runs.
 Better than nothing!

 The strict aliasing rules can be surprising because the way optimizers take advantage of them doesn't mesh well with the popular belief that pointers are "just numbers".
-Ultimately, I think there are practical benefits for understanding the rules even if you disagree with them since popular compilers such as GCC and Clang take advtange of the rules.
+Ultimately, I think there are practical benefits for understanding the rules even if you disagree with them.
+Popular compilers such as GCC and Clang take advantage of the rules so knowing them can help with debugging if for nothing else.

 # What are the rules, anyways?

 The relevant part in C99 is [§6.5p7], but in my head it basically boils down to "two value accesses are disjoint when the types are different, except when one of the types is a `char` type".
 Yes, this throws away some subtleties and it's not going to get me into [WG14].

 What happens when the optimizer can see that a write is disjoint with respect to a read?
 It can decide to reorder the program and do the read first if it seems profitable for performance.

 Here is a [sample](https://godbolt.org/z/xM6fxb9or) where we can see GCC making use of the aliasing rules: